We ship to the EU, Northern Ireland and Norway

 Details

-Matthiola 'Starlight Scentsation is a new variety that blooms in an exciting mixture of pastel colours.
+Matthiola 'Starlight Scentsation Mix is a modern variety that has been developed to give a balanced blend of soft colours and a reliably strong scent throughout summer.
 The plants flower rapidly from seed, providing quick results and adding vibrant colour to your garden in no time.
-Their compact, bushy habit makes them perfect for beds, borders, and containers, and they also make a lovely cut flower for bouquets.
+In a soft pastel blend of lilac, mauve, pink and cream, their bushy habit makes them perfect for beds, borders, and containers, and they also make a lovely cut flower for bouquets.

 Cultivation:

+For cut flowers, harvest flowers are half-open; recut stems underwater.
 Cut flowers will last 8 to 10 days in water.
-Cut when flowers are half-open; recut stems underwater.

 Plant Uses: